WHAT ABOUT AN INVENTORY

-Please do read the advise from ARLA given to tenants and landlord
+Please do read the advise given to tenants and landlord

 Who doesn’t want their deposit back?
-ARLA urges tenants to keep a comprehensive record of fixtures and fitting
+Tenants should keep a comprehensive record of fixtures and fitting

-As the length of tenancies increase, an accurate inventory can hold the key to renters receiving their deposit back at the end of their tenancy, according to the Association of Residential Letting Agents (ARLA).
+As the length of tenancies increase, an accurate inventory can hold the key to renters receiving their deposit back at the end of their tenancy.

 “It is also important to agree any inventory with your landlord when you move in.
 This can be a step that is easily forgotten, but it can be vital when trying to resolve and clarify any situations where items get lost, damaged or stolen.”
 This will or could effect your deposit.